shabnamhasani/FSR/README.md

 ## Content description
 * Code: contains scripts related to the implementation of all the approaches in this paper.
 It contains three subfolder namely RQ1, RQ2, and Supplementary Code.
-As the name suggests, RQ1 contains code related to the BERT-based Language Models implemented for answering RQ1 and RQ2 contains code for BiLSTM and Keyword Search baseline models.
-Supplementary Code contains subsidiary codes, including: Food Safety Sentence Statistics (retrieves the content of food safety-related URLs and calculates various statistics on the number of sentences found in them, such as the mean, standard deviation, and other relevant metrics.), scripts for Classification Evaluation and Significance Testing (takes classification reports as input and generates a dataframe with precision, recall, and f-score values for each label.
+    * RQ1 contains code related to the BERT-based Language Models implemented for answering RQ1
+    * RQ2 contains code for BiLSTM and Keyword Search baseline models.
+    * Supplementary Code contains subsidiary codes, including: Food Safety Sentence Statistics (retrieves the content of food safety-related URLs and calculates various statistics on the number of sentences found in them, such as the mean, standard deviation, and other relevant metrics.), scripts for Classification Evaluation and Significance Testing (takes classification reports as input and generates a dataframe with precision, recall, and f-score values for each label.
 It then performs statistical significance testing between two models using the generated dataframe) and Boxplot Visualization (uses the second dataframe generated in the previous notebook to create boxplots, showcasing the distribution of results.

 * Evaluation Results: contains two subfolder namely RQ1 and RQ2.